StefanoPenazzi2/StefanoPenazzi2.github.io/_posts/2025-01-05-Wasserstein-GANs.md

 $$

-The joint probability distribution $\pi(x, y)# is introduced as a computational tool rather than representing an inherent physical or probabilistic relationship between $x$ and $y$.
+The joint probability distribution $\pi(x, y)$ is introduced as a computational tool rather than representing an inherent physical or probabilistic relationship between $x$ and $y$.
 The use of $\pi(x, y)$ facilitates the modeling of transport plans that minimize the expected transportation cost between $p(x)$ and $q(y)$.
 While $\pi(x, y)$ satisfies real constraints, ensuring correct marginals of $p(x)$ and $q(y)$, it primarily